devpcrd/printf/README.md

 ------------

 0. ###### I am not going anywhere.
 You can print that wherever you want to.
-I'm here and I am a Spur for life1.
+I'm here and I am a Spur for life.
 I am not going anywhere.
 You can print that wherever you want to.
 I'm here and I am a Spur for life.
 Write a function that produces output according to a format.
 Handle the following conversion specifiers:
+- %
 - c
 - s
-- %

 1. ###### Education is when you read the fine print.
 Experience is what you get if you dont Handle the following conversion specifiers:
+- i
 - d
-- i

 2. ###### Just because its in print doesn't mean its the gospel Create a man page for the function